revive-k/Library-Management-System/README.md

                                     (c) create database lms;
                                     (d) use lms;
                                     (e) source "path of db.sql file"
 * Hurrah!
 You are ready to use!
+Click on LMS.jar file to run.
 * Report generated will be in your dist folder in LMS directory.

 ## Contributors